shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-an-advertiser.md

     > [!TIP]
     > You may also choose to include a billing code on your insertion order-specific invoices.
 For more details, see [Create an Insertion Order](create-an-insertion-order.md).

 - **Brand Settings** - You can set a default brand and offer category to be assigned to all creatives added under this advertiser.
-If you submit a creative for Xandr audit, the audit team will validate and, when necessary, alter these settings.
+If you submit a creative for Microsoft Advertising audit, the audit team will validate and, when necessary, alter these settings.
 - **Exclusions** - for publishers using Monetize's [AST](../seller-tag/seller-tag.md) - Managed publishers can conduct a single auction for multiple ad slots on a page.
 Competitive exclusions ensure that creatives from competitive brands (e.g., Coke and Pepsi) and competitive offer categories never serve alongside each other.
 You can define up to 25 brand exclusions and up to 25 offer category exclusions.
 - **Insertion Orders** - Select this check box to ensure that all line items under this advertiser also have an insertion order (**Advertiser** > **Insertion Order** > **Line Items**).
 Insertion orders allow you to better represent your financial relationship with an advertiser.
 This check box must be selected if you want to use [Working with Insertion Orders](working-with-insertion-orders.md) and/or the [Augmented Line Items (ALI)](augmented-line-items-ali.md).